-Most of Somani’s work is inspired by the many effects of patriarchy - compromised mental health, stigma, body shaming, psychology behind the desire to travel and escape - and seeks to bridge the gap between cause and effect.
+Most of Somani’s work is inspired by the many socio cultural issues - stigma behind mental health, body shaming, psychology behind the desire to travel and escape - and seeks to bridge the gap between cause and effect.

 Painted Memories, her ongoing research, was inspired by a boat turned second-hand bookstore in London that was full of old books with writings, stains, tears, and creases.
 On spending more time with those books, she realised how much she could tell about the people who previously possessed these by the marks left behind, which were then closely studied and compiled.
 ‘These marks, ranging from coffee stains to letters, would usually reduce the value of the book but I wanted to highlight how they give it a history and life.’

 Crash & Sour is a poetry book which was created to help one through Depression and deal with its underlying stigma.
 The book has two parts - The Feeling and The Healing.
 ‘Crash’ signifies the feeling aspect, which describes a low and self-destructive mindset.
 ‘Soar’ signifies the healing aspect, which is to motivate women to visualise an end to their pain and experience an upward swing of their self esteem.